-This blog is a loose portion of my nonfiction book-in-progress called Script-Flips.
-You can of course read about it on this site.
-The following just gives it a bit more clarity.
-To make the post a bit more manageable, it is two parts.
+This blog is a loose portion of a potential nonfiction work-in-progress called Script-Flips.
+‘Potential,’ because when I take on a project, I don’t really know what I think about it as a future finished work until I see what I have to say.
+What I have to say is more in the vein of a fly by the seat of my pants type of writer, not one who meticulously outlines.
+Anyway, to make the post a bit more manageable, it is two parts.
 If you like you can simply scroll down to the “Commandments” for a quick read. :)

 I wanted to write a book about everyday spiritual forces of good and evil in an average life.
 We all experience them though we may call them by names such as trauma, angels, illness, strange encounters, blessings, dreams, entertainment, nature, divine intervention, even politics, cultural conditions and more.